-In guidance we will also at times use the term 'alleged perpetrator' and where appropriate 'perpetrator' and we know that these are widely used terms.
-However, we know that in some cases the abusive behaviour will have been harmful to the perpetrator as well and again we will be mindful of appropriate language and will decide appropriateness on a case-by-case basis.
+In guidance, we will at times, use the term 'alleged perpetrator' and where appropriate 'perpetrator' and we know that these are widely used terms.
+However, we know that in some cases the abusive behaviour will have been harmful to the perpetrator as well and again we will be mindful of appropriate language and will decide appropriateness on a case-bycase basis.

 We work closely and restoratively with our safeguarding partners with the confidence to challenge decisions and practice if deemed appropriate.

-We are committed to working with parents in a positive, open, and transparent way.
-We ensure that all parents are treated with respect, dignity, and courtesy.
+We are committed to working with parents in a positive, open and transparent way.
+We ensure that all parents are treated with respect, dignity and courtesy.

-We recognise the stressful and traumatic nature of safeguarding and child protection work and support staff by providing an opportunity to talk through their anxieties with the DSL and to signpost and seek further support as appropriate.
-All DSL have the option of termly supervision with a trained councillor.
+We recognise the stressful and traumatic nature of safeguarding and child protection work, and support staff by providing an opportunity to talk through their anxieties with the DSL and to signpost and seek further support as appropriate.
+The DSL has the opportunity to engage with a councillor through supervision.